 PHOSPHODIESTERASE-5 (PDE-5) INHIBITOR

-Sildenafil is a prescription drug approved by the Food and Drug Administration (FDA) to improve exercise and delay disease progression in cases of pulmonary arterial hypertension.
-Sildenafil is sold under the brand names Revatio and Viagra.
+Sildenafil is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to improve exercise and delay disease progression in cases of pulmonary arterial hypertension in adults.
+Sildenafil is sold under the brand name Revatio.

 How do I take it?